ritza-co/internal-articles/docs/gen-articles/cloud-hosting-providers/heroku-vs-render.md

 ---
-title: Heroku vs Render: Complete Platform-as-a-Service Comparison for 2025
+title: "Heroku vs Render: Complete Platform-as-a-Service Comparison for 2025"
 description: Comprehensive comparison of Heroku and Render hosting platforms, covering pricing, features, performance, and deployment capabilities for developers in 2025.
 hide:
   - navigation